brandonlopezh/brandonlopezh/README.md

 <td width="50%" valign="top">

 ### 🔭 Currently Working On
-- [LLM Evaluator](https://github.com/brandonlopezh/LLM-evaluator-test) – Building test frameworks to assess the quality and safety of AI-generated educational content
+- [LLM Evaluator](https://github.com/brandonlopezh/LLM-evaluator-test) – Building test frameworks to assess the quality and safety of AI-generated educational content.
-- [ATS bot](https://github.com/brandonlopezh/ArtyATSbot) – Bringing my gemini gem idea to life, taking ATS to the next level and beating the bots
+- [ATS bot](https://github.com/brandonlopezh/ArtyATSbot) – Bringing my gemini gem idea to life, taking ATS to the next level and beating the bots.

 ### 👯 Looking to Collaborate On
-- Educational, community, or other projects that aim to make the world a better place
+- Educational, community, or other projects that aim to make the world a better place.

 ### 🌱 Learning
 - Python